shrutsureja/BharatShamikshak/README.md

 1. enter the model path in the .env

+`When you run the code before rename ex.env file to .env`

 Now Run This Command to run application

 - pip install -r requirements.txt